node

 • site (str) – the name of the site to build the node on

-• avoid (List[str]) – a list of node names to avoid
+• avoid (List[str]) – a list of site names to avoid

 Returns: